DylanAgiman/MuseAI/docs/final.md

 To be able to compare the performance of the Random Forest classifier described above, we decided to add in a different model called a recurrent neural network.
 <br /><br />
 We used two different ways of training our RNN, and we report accuracy scores for both ways in the sections below.
-Before we go into this, let’s first look at the general architecture we used for our RNN, shown in the diagram below:
+Before we go into this, let’s first look at the general architecture we used for our RNN (based on [this PyTorch tutorial](https://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html)), shown in the diagram below:

 ![General RNN Architecture](rnn_arch2.png)